-- The role of the PM&E Committee does not change. - It remains focused on oversight of programme results and progress. - It remains focused on oversight of programme policies and relevance of and adherence to same. - Selected agenda items will have greater time and oversight at Board level.
+- 1. The role of the PM&E Committee does not change. - 2.
+It remains focused on oversight of programme results and progress. - 3.
+It remains focused on oversight of programme policies and relevance of and adherence to same. - 4.
+Selected agenda items will have greater time and oversight at Board level. - 5.
+This is based on current configuration of Concern's policies1 and key areas of work (May 2022).
+If these change, then the schedule is likely to change. - 6.
+We may need to factor in any new policy/approach to the nexuses and localisation which are still in preparation in 2022.